-Remember in the last post when we ate that amazing vegan meal inside the ruins of a centuries-old Venetian building left from the days when Crete was ruled by Venice?
-Yeah, well, this weekend we went to the real Venice and ate more delicious vegan food!
+In my last post, I told you about how Nick and I ate that amazing vegan meal inside the ruins of a centuries-old Venetian building left from the days when Crete was ruled by Venice.
+Well, this weekend we went to the real Venice and ate more delicious vegan food!

 While Nick and I had both been there once before, that was about 15 years ago, and we had never experienced the city together.
 It’s a magical place really, one that almost doesn’t seem real.

 Indeed, much has been said about its Disneyesque atmosphere, and as a former employee of EPCOT Center I will admit that St. Mark’s Square is probably the only location featured in the park that, in real life, actually resembles its Disney replica.

 Nevertheless, it should not be forgotten that this IS the real deal – this city that has defied the odds and held its ground here on swampy marshland for hundreds of years – and that real life actually can be THIS achingly beautiful.